raghavbhatia108/delta-demo/README.md

 # delta-demo
-made for only github demo
+made for only github demo...